 Let’s say your overhead costs for the month are $5,000, and your team works 800 billable hours every month.
 Your overhead cost per hour would be $6.25.

-To decide the total price you should charge for your paint job:
+To decide the total price you should charge for painting jobs:

 - Make your cost estimate (material + labor + overhead costs)